 A League of Their Own

 This is a group whose membership changes depending on the era, the writer, and the medium.
-The League of Assassins, also known as the League of Shadows, was originally created by Denny ONeil and Neal Adams for Strange Adventures #215 in 1968.
+The League of Assassins, also known as the League of Shadows, was originally created by Danny O'Neil and Neal Adams for Strange Adventures #215 in 1968.
 I already featured a few members of the League in this blog.

 According to DC canon, The League was founded by Ra's Al Ghul in 1013 AD.
 However, if Ra's Al Ghul is intended to be the historic imam Hassan-i Sabbath, than the League was actually founded in 1090.
 The League carries out missions to destabilize, destroy and allow reformation of what they consider to be decadent and irredeemable societies.
 The League is a global terrorist organization, with a purpose seemingly higher than usual terror groups whose goals are more oriented toward national or religious solidarity.

-The League began as a foil for Batman, but due to its global nature, is also an opponent of Deadman, the Green Arrow, Richard Dragon, Black Canary, The Question, The Teen Titans, and of course Batman's many sidekicks including Batgirl and Robin.
+The League first appeared in a Deadman story, but due to its global nature, is also an opponent of the Green Arrow, Richard Dragon, Black Canary, The Question, the Teen Titans, and Batgirl and Robin.
+Batman, though, has the most history with the League and can be considered its biggest adversary.

 Batman was first introduced to the League in Detective Comics #405 and #406.
 This short story arc starts with Batman providing protection for a shipping magnate at the request of Jim Gordon, and ends with Batman learning about the League of Assassins, and meeting Dr. Darrk.